ZachariahSWS/ZachariahSWS.github.io/essays/grand-strategy-ww2.md

 Strategic bombing wasted resources that could've been used to reduce shortages in other sectors

+No need for an invasion of the philippines, stick with the island hopping strategy

 ## Bibliography

 - [The Big 'L' - American Logistics in WWII](/documents/big-l){: .internal-link}